 Regional meetings are based on the needs of the region.
 Some regions have them; others don't.
-The Regional Meeting Guidelines located at www.aacn.org/chapters > Resource Library are an excellent resource.
+Contact your Chapter Advisor for a set of Regional Meeting Guidelines.

 Some regions work closely with their Chapter Advisor on regional meetings and the Chapter Advisor has meeting responsibilities, while other regions choose to fully plan and execute their regional meetings and simply keep the Chapter Advisor informed.
 Whatever your region decides should be negotiated among the chapters and the Chapter Advisor.